 Adequately powered studies are therefore needed to further analyse the effect of meaningful variables such as smoking habits, level of physical exercise, drinking habits and type of MS treatment.

 The severity of MS varies to a large extent from person to person.
 In some cases, the symptoms remain extremely mild while others progress towards severe physical and mental deficits.

 Improvements in Life Expectancy Over Time

 The world has seen a steady increase in life expectancy since the end of the second world war.
-The global life expectancy at birth at the end of last century (2000) was reported at 66 years.
+The global life expectancy at birth at the end of the last century (2000) was reported at 66 years.
 In 2015, that number rose to 71 years, according to data from the world health organization (WHO).
 The average life expectancy in the Americas was 74 years in the year 2000 and 77 years in 2015.
 In Europe, life expectancy at birth was 72 and 77 years in 2000 and 2015 respectively.

 The reasons for improvements in life expectancy over time in the general population can be likened to those observed in the MS population.
-Experts believe that these can be attributed in a large extent to the continued progress we've seen in medicine.
+Experts believe that these can be attributed to a large extent to the continued progress we've seen in medicine.
 As you would expect, breakthroughs in the treatment of injuries and causes of death have a strong correlation with survival.